 Follow these tips that make holidays stress-free and very relaxing in terms of managing babies during the festive season:

 Holidays are meant to have fun and cultivate pleasant memories.
-Little care and caution can certainly help you have safe and enjoyable holidays.
+Little care and caution can undoubtedly help you have safe and enjoyable holidays.
 Just keep your mind open and always carry baby factor in mind while preparing for the holidays.